The Ultimate Guide to Service Awards

 Getting Started with Customer Service Award Ideas

 When it comes to creating incredible service awards, it’s essential to create something inspiring.
-Your employees are most likely not playing a youth sports, and therefore you don’t want to recognize them with trophies that look like they came off a cheap factory line.
+Your employees are most likely not playing a youth sport, and therefore you don’t want to recognize them with trophies that look like they came off a cheap factory line.
 Instead, dream up something that truly captures the spirit of your organization.

 After all, you really want your awards to commemorate your employee’s exceptional accomplishments.
 You want them to physically embody what makes your employees great.
 Think about the environment you strive to create in your workplace.
 Is your organization fun and quirky?
 Are you all about tradition and formality?
 Make sure that your service awards reflect the spirit of your incredible organization.

 Even More Service Award Gift Ideas

 In addition to offering award plaques or award statues, many companies also give gifts to employees who have reached service goals.
 Gifts serve as incentives for employees and offer them something tangible in exchange for their service.
 When it comes to these gifts, service award experts recommend that company leaders give employees choices.

 Remember that what might be perfect for one individual might not be appreciated by another.
-Instead of focusing on one type of gift, choose several different types of rewards and let employees choose which they would prefer best.
+Instead of focusing on one type of gift, choose several different types of rewards and let employees choose which they would prefer.
 In order to do this effectively, you’ll need to ask employees which gift they would prefer several weeks before you formally present their customer service award.